wallarm/product-documentation/docs/2.16/user-guides/events/analyze-attack.md

 **Enabling the sampling algorithm**

-* For [input validation attacks](../../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks), the sampling algorithm is enabled if your RPS value is greater than the average RPS for all clients in the Wallarm Cloud within one hour.
+* For [input validation attacks](../../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks), the sampling algorithm is enabled if Wallarm detects a high percentage of attacks in your traffic.

     When the sampling algorithm is enabled, all users of the [**Administrator** or **Global Administrator** role](../settings/users.md#user-roles) added to your company account will receive a corresponding email.
-Emails are sent once per 8 hours if the sampling algorithm is enabled / disabled due to RPS change.
+Emails are sent once per 8 hours if the sampling algorithm is enabled / disabled due to the attack perecentage change.
 * For all [behavioral attacks](../../about-wallarm-waf/protecting-against-attacks.md#behavioral-attacks), the sampling algorithm is enabled by default.

 ## Demo videos